ChristianHenrikReich/AquaShack/README.md

 /Setup.ipynb holds all to get started.
 It is one script, to setup the full example.

+NB!
+2025-02-07: There has been fixed a concurrency issue, where transformations could leak data to other transformations.
+                There is tiny minor risc of experince this.
+Re-running the /Setup.ipynb notebook fixes this.

 ## Documentation

 AquaShack is traditionel medallion architecture, due to history the Bronze, Silver and Gold layers are named Landing, Base and Curated.